Nuwan Kulasekara

-He was also a key member of the team that won the 2014 ICC World Twenty20 and was part of the team that made the finals of 2007 Cricket World Cup, 2011 Cricket World Cup, 2009 ICC World Twenty20 and 2012 ICC World Twenty20.
+A right arm bowler who mastered genuine swing in both ways, Kulasekara was a key member of the team that won the 2014 ICC World Twenty20 and was part of the team that made the finals of 2007 Cricket World Cup, 2011 Cricket World Cup, 2009 ICC World Twenty20 and 2012 ICC World Twenty20.
 In June 2016, Kulasekara retired from test cricket to play limited overs cricket.
 In July 2019, he announced his retirement from international cricket.
 The third ODI between Sri Lanka and Bangladesh on 31 July 2019 was dedicated to Kulasekara.

 Since retirement, he has moved to Colombo where he now resides.

 International career

 Early years

 Kulasekara made his One Day International debut against England in Dambulla on 18 November 2003.
 He took 2–19 as England was bowled out for 88, and Sri Lanka took less than 14 overs to win the match by 10 wickets.
 Kulasekara made his test-cricket debut against New Zealand in Napier, New Zealand on 4 April 2005 as Sri Lanka's 100th test cap.
 During the match, he took only one wicket and scored a duck as the match was drawn.
 Kulasekara made his Twenty20 International debut on 11 October 2008 against Pakistan.
 He secured 36 runs in 3.5 overs, although Pakistan won the match by three wickets.